OpenDataLiteracy/WA-State-Library-2018/EnvironmentalScan/EnvironmentalScanThemes.md

 ## Takeaways from carrying out curriculum

 ### What's gone well/what's enticing about offering open data curriculum
+- Enthusiasm, engaged participants.
+DEMS4, DEMS7 (participants drove across town to attend)
 - Collaboration among libraries.
 DEMS2, DEMS9.
 - Participating helps libraries clarify the role of open data in future work.
 DEMS1
-- Open data basics was an especially successful class.
-DEMS1
+- Curriculum is sound.
+DEMS9, DEMS3, (Open data basics especially, DEMS1)
-- Curriculum is solid and can be tailored to audience.
+- Curriculum can be tailored to audience.
 DEMS9.
+Combining 1&2, 3&4, minimizing metadata worked well, DEMS7.
 - Staff are extremely enthusiastic and positive when they attend training, and staff attend in large numbers.
-DEMS5.
+DEMS5, DEMS8 also reports enthusiastic staff.
 - Treasure hunts, DEMS4
-- Mapping tools DEMS4
+- Mapping/vis tools DEMS4, DEMS7
 - Analyzing deceptive visualization, DEMS4

 ### Challenges in hosting open-data classes/concerns about investing in open data curriculum
 - Outreach/marketing is critical.
-DEMS5
+DEMS5 Marketing was off the mark (DEMS7, biz-related classes marketed by a third party)
 - Time and capacity, always.
-DEMS2 (where the library and city are in a budget crisis and hiring freeze), DEMS3
+DEMS2 (where the library and city are in a budget crisis and hiring freeze), DEMS3, DEMS8 (consumed by building project)
 -  Constituencies without obvious research-driven user groups, e.g., academic institutions, businesses or other user groups that might want to use primary sources to answer research questions.
 DEMS1
 - Political cultural that doesn't fund or value any public institutions, DEMS3.
 - Library has fundamental strategic issues to address, such as talking to its public and government/community leaders, ND4.
 - Low attendance at classes for the public, especially relative to marketing effort.
-DEMS9, ND5, DEMS1.
+DEMS9, ND5, DEMS1, DEMS7, DEMS8 (general public classes)
 - Attendees had very specific issues to pursue, vs. general interest.
 DEMS1
-- Technical difficulties (wifi capacity, DEMS3)
+- Technical difficulties (wifi capacity, DEMS3), participants didn't have their own laptops (DEMS7, biz classes)
 - Open data isn't always easy to distinguish from other reference sources, some of which provide more context and (helpful, high-quality) interpretation.
 DEMS1
 - Classes lay the foundation for future questions, which may take a while to evolve, but access is the first step toward literacy.
 (People need some education -- a "little hook" -- as a foundation for having further questions, DEMS9 said.
 As open data publishing evolves and provides more context and narrative (e.g., publishing an article about the hot public topic of potholes, then providing user-friendly links to data on the righthand side), more people will be interested in open data, DEMS9 said.)
 DEMS9, DEMS5.

 ### Open data's unique strengths as a resource.
 - Source when no other source has built the answer already.
-DEMS1
+DEMS1, DEMS8
-- Open to interpretation, queries and visualization.
+- Open to manipulation and visualization.
 DEMS8
 - A tool for fostering critical thinking.
 DEMS1, DEMS2.
 - A means of vetting or inspecting others' conclusions and interpretations.
 DEMS1